elaraproject/elara-handbook/book/specifics/research-guide/laser-physics.md

 As we've covered previously, a key component in our proposed space swarm system is the maser (microwave laser) that transmits the captured energy of sunlight back to Earth.
 Designing a laser to meet the high demands of our use case is an immense engineering challenge, which we hope to accomplish with research breakthroughs and technological innovation.
 But before examining the specifics of state-of-the-art laser technology, let us first go over the essential quantum theory behind how lasers work.

+## A review of stimulated and spontaneous emission

+We encountered and briefly discussed the phenomenon of **stimulated emission** that underlies lasers, but let us review the topic again to gain greater familiarity for the heavy quantum theory that follows.

+Remember that **stimulated emission** is one of two modes of light emission (the emission of photons, i.e. quanta of light).
+The other, more "conventional" way that atoms emit photons is the process of **spontaneous emission**.
+This is a three-step process[^1]:

+1. An atom absorbs a photon, raising its electron(s) into an excited state with energy $E_2$
+2. The electron(s) then decay back to the ground state (or any other lower energy state), which has energy $E_1$.
+3. A new photon is released in the process, with energy $E_\text{photon} = E_2 - E_1$

+Spontaneous emission is how most "light" (which includes UV, infrared, microwave, radio wave, etc.) in the universe is produced, from starlight to incandescent lightbulbs[^2].
+It has two important characteristics:

+- The decay from the excited state to the lower-energy state happens _spontaneously_, without anything to trigger it.[^3]
+- Although the decay rate (probability of a decay) _can_ be predicted, _when_ exactly the decay occurs is **random**.
+- The photons that are emitted from the decay travel in random directions and may not have the same frequency as the photon that was initially absorbed.

+Unfortunately, spontaneous emission is not helpful for building a laser, because the photon absorbed and the photon emitted may be completely different.
+Thus the light is not **monochromatic** (monochromatic means that the light is of _only one frequency_), but rather, spread across a wide range of frequencies, and the emitted photons travel away in random directions[^4], meaning that the light is not **collimated** (collimated means that the light comes in parallel rays and forms a tight beam).
+These two undesirable results defeat the point of a laser (where we want to produce light of a _single frequency_ (i.e. single color) in a tight, one-directional beam).

+But there exists an _alternative_ means of light emission, known as **spontaneous emission**.
+Spontaneous emission is also a multi-step process, but with different steps:

+1. An atom is excited by some external energy source.
+Typically (but not always) this is an applied electromagnetic field.
+The external energy source raises the atom's electron(s) into an excited state with energy $E_2 = E_1 + hf$, where $f$ is the frequency of the applied EM field
+2. The already-excited atom absorbs a photon with energy $hf$, where $f$ is the frequency of the incident photon
+3. The electron(s) then decay back to the ground state (or any other lower energy state), which has energy $E_1$.
+4. _Two_ identical photons are released in the process, each with energy $hf$

+Crucially, stimulated emission is _different_ from spontaneous emission in the following ways:

+- The atom is already in an excited state even before a photon strikes the atom, due to the applied electromagnetic field
+- This means that _two_ photons are emitted from the decay, unlike in spontaneous emission, where only a single photon is released
+- The two emitted photons are _identical_, with the same frequency and direction

+We call this process _stimulated_ emission due to the fact that this entire process is _stimulated_ due to the applied electromagnetic field.
+Since the atom absorbs one photon and emits two photons, the two outgoing photons can then strike _two_ new atoms, which _each_ emit two photons, which is four photons total.
+This doubling process continues, as four photons becomes eight photons becomes sixteen photons, causing a continuous chain reaction.
+Even better, the resulting light produced is **monochromatic** and in the **same direction**, which are fantastic for building lasers!

 ## Operating principles of lasers

-We know from the quantum model of the hydrogen atom that electrons can have different states.
+After our conceptual review, let us reformulate what we know about light emission and absorption in a more rigorous, mathematical way.
+Again, we know from the quantum model of the hydrogen atom that electrons can have different states.
 As each state is an eigenstate of the Hamiltonian, the (non-degenerate) states also have different energies.
 If an atom absorbs a photon, for instance, the atom can jump from its ground state, which we write as $|1\rangle$, to a higher-energy excited state $|2\rangle$.
 Meanwhile, an atom can also decay to its ground state by emitting a photon, with the difference in the energies $E_2 - E_1$ between the excited state and the ground state being the energy of this photon.
 While atoms, in general, have a multitude of states (and more than one excited state), this two-state approximation is good enough for a lot of theoretical analysis.
 A diagram of the two-state atomic system is shown below:

 ![A graphic of an electron dropping energy by emitting a photon](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Spontaneousemission.svg/596px-Spontaneousemission.svg.png)